kevinsuo/xballoon/README.md

 # Introduction

-While many prior studies at- tribute the suboptimal I/O performance to virtualization overhead and inefficient virtual machine scheduling  and propose corresponding solutions, we discover that the time discontinuity caused by virtualization can also degrade the I/O performance.
+While many prior studies attribute the suboptimal I/O performance to virtualization overhead and inefficient virtual machine scheduling  and propose corresponding solutions, we discover that the time discontinuity caused by virtualization can also degrade the I/O performance.
 With discontinuous CPU, I/O prioritization is ineffective in guest OSes to guarantee the performance of I/O-intensive workloads. xBalloon is a lightweight approach to preserving I/O prioritization under discontinuous CPU in virtualized systems.

 # Dependency